Canada's Mark-Anthony Kaye Inspired by Mother, Wants to Change Lives - NewsBreak

 Mexico Loses to Sweden 2-1 in Final Friendly Before 2022 World Cup

-This article may have Spanish-language video from our Telemundo sister station.
-Get the latest World Cup news in Spanish from Telemundo.
 Well, that’s not how Mexico would’ve wanted to enter the 2022 FIFA World Cup.
-Just days before the Mexico men’s national team begins Group C play in...
+Just days before the Mexico men’s national team begins Group C play in Qatar against Poland on Tuesday, Nov.
+22, it lost to Sweden 2-1 in an international friendly on Wednesday.
+Played at...

 Comments / 0